tlaplus/vscode-tlaplus/README.md

 If you're going to use the extension for more than just syntax highlighting, a few tips may help to make your experience smoother:

 * [Map keyboard shortcuts](https://code.visualstudio.com/docs/getstarted/keybindings) to the [extension commands](#commands).
 For instance, you might want to parse the current module by pressing `Ctrl+I` (`Command+I`) and to run the model checker by pressing `Ctrl+.
 Ctrl+.` (`Command+.
 Command+.`).
-* [Turn on](https://code.visualstudio.com/docs/getstarted/settings) the "Text Editor / Formatting / Format On Type" (`editor.formatOnType` in the config file) setting to let the extension help you with indenting lines.
 * [Edit settings](https://code.visualstudio.com/docs/getstarted/settings) to hide `.old` (and probably  `.out`) files from the Explorer panel.
 Those files are a by-product of various tools, and there's usually no need to deal with them directly.
 You'll need the `files.exclude` setting, and the patterns to add are `**/*.old` and `**/*.out`.
 * [Take a look](https://github.com/alygin/vscode-tlaplus/blob/master/languages/pluscal-snippets.json) at the PlusCal code snippets the extension provides.
 They can save you a few keyboard strokes here and there.